carbonblack/cb-event-forwarder/README.md

 make build
 ```

+To build an RPM package, use `make rpm`.
+By default, the result will be located at `~/rpmbuild/RPMS/x86_64`.

 ## Changelog

 This connector has been completely rewritten for version 3.0.0 for greatly enhanced reliability and performance.